TITLES AND

 "The Lion" (10/31/54):

 • Note: This is a classic Jeff episode with some behind-the-scenes adventures: apparently the lion escaped his trainers and went rampaging through the set.
+We never do meet Ellen's mother during the course of the series.
+That might have made an interesting episode.

 "Gramps" (11/07/54):

 When Gramps has chest pains, Jeff and Ellen take over his chores until Doc Stuart can diagnose the problem.
 But Gramps chafes under the restrictions, and his sneaking out after bedtime almost proves his undoing.
-Dr. Stuart: Dayton Lummis.
+Dr. Walter Stuart: Dayton Lummis.

 • Note: Watch for the very funny scene where Jeff teaches Lassie to bark every time Gramps sits up!